iviviano/Algorithms/Isaac Homework/Homework 9.md

 &\textbf{return } \{e=(p_{i},d_{j})\in E:f(e)=1\}
 \end{align*}$$

 The conservation constraint ensures that no person is assigned to more than one dining hall.
-Each person vertex has only one incoming edge with capacity one.
+Each person vertex has only one incoming edge.
+This edge has capacity one.
 Therefore, it can only have a flow of 1 on one outgoing edge.

 The conservation constraint ensures that no dining hall is over capacity.
+Each dining hall has only one outgoing edge.

 Attach the source to each person with capacity 1.
 Attach every dining hall $j$ to the sink with capacity $C_{j}$.
 Attach each person $i$ to each dining hall in $S_i$ with capacity 1.